So why on earth would you want to hire a manufacturing consultant to come in and tell you how to do things?

-- Your annual employee turnover is under 1% and you never have to suffer a RIF while maintain product output and quality.
+- Your annual employee turnover is under 1% and you never have to suffer a RIF while maintaining product output and quality.

 - Speaking of quality, you lead your industry in all measurements and all your customers are happy.

-You don’t want to hire a manufacturing consultant to come to you and tell you what to do but you might hire a consultant who will come in to work with your team to help with problems in No.’s 1 through 7, not a comprehensive list by any means.
+You don’t want to hire a manufacturing consultant to come to you and tell you what to do, but you might hire a consultant who will come in to work with your team to help with problems in No.’s 1 through 7, although this is not a comprehensive list by any means.
 In other words, you do not need to pay someone else to be the master of the obvious or belittle your talented plant team.
-Sometimes it may be a matter of the consultant validating ideas from the plant team that need upper level support.
+Sometimes it may be a matter of the manufacturing consultant validating ideas from the plant team that need upper level support.

 Manufacturing consultants are highly attuned to the “can’t see the forest for the trees” syndrome.
-Consultants bring outside experience-sometimes from another industry-that can have impact.
+Consultants bring outside experience — sometimes from another industry — that can have a positive impact.
 The good ones can often show they have “been there, done that” and understand what you are going through on a professional and even personal level.
 Experience also provides short-cuts to know how which leads to knowledge transfer to the plant team that goes a long way.